 Another mosquito found throughout the Florida peninsula and panhandle is the Yellow Fever Mosquito (Aedes aegypti).
 As its name implies, this mosquito is capable of transmitting Yellow Fever, as well as Dengue, Chikungunya Virus, and Dog Heartworm.
 It is said to be the primary vector of the Zika Virus, as well.
 Thankfully, none of these pathogens are common in the United States with the exception of Dog Heartworm.

 The Eastern Treehole Mosquito (Aedes triseriatus) is another species that can be found in much of the state.
 The larvae develop in tree holes (hence the name) but will also breed in other types of containers including rain barrels.
 It is the primary carrier of La Crosse Encephalitis.

 The Southern House Mosquito (Culex quinquefasciatus) is found throughout Florida.
 This mosquito can develop in almost anything that holds still water.
 The Southern House Mosquito is known to carry the viruses that cause West Nile and St. Louis Encephalitis (SLE).

-Culex nigripalpus, that has the unofficial name of the Florida SLE Mosquito, is quite common and found throughout the state.
-What makes this such an important species is they are vectors of SLE, West Nile Virus, Eastern Equine Encephalitis and Dog Heartworm.
+Culex nigripalpus, which has the unofficial name of the Florida SLE Mosquito, is quite common and found throughout the state.
+What makes this such an important species is they are vectors of SLE, West Nile Virus, Eastern Equine Encephalitis, and Dog Heartworm.
 Much like its cousin, the Southern House Mosquito, it will inhabit almost anything that holds still water.